Homonuclear molecule

 In chemistry, homonuclear molecules, or elemental molecules, or homonuclear species, are molecules composed of only one element.
 Homonuclear molecules may consist of various numbers of atoms.
 The size of the molecule an element can form depends on the element's properties, and some elements form molecules of more than one size.
 The most familiar homonuclear molecules are diatomic molecules, which consist of two atoms, although not all diatomic molecules are homonuclear.
-Homonuclear diatomic molecules include hydrogen (H2), oxygen (O2), nitrogen (N2) and all of the halogens.
+Common homonuclear diatomic molecules include hydrogen (H2), oxygen (O2), nitrogen (N2) and all of the halogens.
 Ozone (O3) is a common triatomic homonuclear molecule.
-Homonuclear tetratomic molecules include arsenic (As4) and phosphorus (P4).
+Homonuclear tetratomic molecules include yellow arsenic (As4) and white phosphorus (P4).

-Allotropes are different chemical forms of the same element (not containing any other element).
-In that sense, allotropes are all homonuclear.
-Many elements have multiple allotropic forms.
-In addition to the most common form of gaseous oxygen, O2, and ozone, there are other allotropes of oxygen.
-Sulfur forms several allotropes containing different numbers of sulfur atoms, including diatomic, triatomic, hexatomic and octatomic (S2, S3, S6, S8) forms, though the first three are rare.
-The element carbon is known to have a number of homonuclear molecules, including diamond and graphite.
+The concept of homonuclear molecules is closely related to that of allotropes - allotropes are different chemical forms of the same element (not containing any other element), and many elements have multiple allotropic forms.
+All allotropes are by definition homonuclear, however the designation as homonuclear molecule is normally reserved for the chemical forms that form discrete molecules - allotropes that take the form of e.g. metallic or network solids are normally excluded.
+For example: